laurenperez/SEIR-Flex-8.30.22-Yeti/src/course-materials/second-language/week-23/day-3/lecture-materials/django-crud.md

 ## Code-Along: Setting Up Our App

-1. Create Project
+1. Create an outer folder to hold our project and apps:

+`mkdir django_campus_crud`

+2. cd into this repo:

+`cd django_campus_crud`

-In terminal, we need to create our project.
-Run `django-admin startproject campus_crud .`.
+3. In the terminal, we need to create our **Project**:

+ `django-admin startproject campus_crud .`  <- yes there is a dot here

-This will create our main project folder.
+This will create our django project folder.

-> Note: Don't forget the `.` in your command so we don't have redundant nested
+ - Note: The `.` in your command prevents redundant nested folders.
-> folders.

-2. Create App
+4. Create an **App**:

 We can have as many apps as we might want, but for now, we will just make one.
-Let's make sure we're in our `django_crud` directory and create our first app.

-Run `django-admin startapp first_app` to create our `first_app` app folder next to the `campus_crud` folder.
+`django-admin startapp first_app`

+This will create a folder next to the `campus_crud` folder.

 Our directory should look like this:

 ```
-- django-crud/
+- django-campus-crud/
   - campus_crud/
     - settings.py
     - ... other files